URL: http://www.sametinget.se/9690

 The political leadership

 The political leadership consists of the Sami Parliament plenary assembly (the ‘Sami Riksdag’) and the board of the Sami Parliament (the ‘government’).
+The chairman of the Board is also called the President of the Sami parliament.
 The Parliament assembly has a presiding committee that prepares and is responsible for the assembly meetings.
-The Parliament Chairwoman/Spokesperson is Stefan Mikaelsson.
-The President of the Sami Parliament Sara Larsson is a full-time employed politician.
+The spokesperson is also the chairman of the Plenary assembly (the President of the Plenary Assembly).

 The Head Office

-The head office of the Sami Parliament has the daily responsibility of taking care of the agency tasks.
-The Parliament as a State agency serves directly under the Swedish Ministry of Agriculture.
+The office of the Sami Parliament has the daily responsibility of taking care of different agency tasks concerning Sami culture, languages and Sami industries like reindeer herding.
+The Parliament as a State agency serves directly under the Swedish Ministry of Cultural Affairs.
 The head office is in Kiruna, but there are also offices in Jokkmokk, Tärnaby and Östersund.

 Tasks